lwhile/mastering-taproot/book/manuscript/Chapter 5 Taproot The Evolution of Bitcoins Script System.md

 1. **Taproot Address Generation**: `get_taproot_address()` automatically applies the tweaking process
 2. **Schnorr Signing**: `sign_taproot_input()` produces exactly 64-byte signatures
-3. **Minimal Witness**: Only the signature is needed in the witness stack
+3. **Minimal Witness**: Only the signature is needed in the witness stack（In practice the witness item is 64 or 65 bytes (64-byte signature plus an optional 1-byte sighash flag); with SIGHASH_DEFAULT the flag may be omitted.）
 4. **Identical Appearance**: This transaction looks identical to any other Taproot transaction

 ## Real Transaction Analysis